+Check our extensive guide on how to drive you car to EU if its on finance.
 Taking your financed car abroad can be difficult.
 Not only is it logistically complicated, but the paperwork involved can also be a minefield.
-When you’ve bought a car outright and have full ownership, taking it abroad involves a lot of paperwork but is often fairly straightforward.
-However, when you’ve bought your car on finance and haven’t yet paid it off, even more red tape is involved.
-The short answer to whether you can take your financed car abroad is: it depends.
-Read on for our guide to moving abroad with a financed car.
+When you’ve bought a car outright and have full ownership, taking it abroad is fairly straightforward.

 In the event of a holiday, simply contact your finance provider to obtain permission and have them send you the necessary paperwork.
 This paperwork will often come in the form of a Vehicle on Hire Certificate (VE103B).
 This certificate is a form of written permission that certifies that your finance provider allows you to take the car abroad.
 It also contains information about you, the vehicle, and the length of your finance agreement.